pimsmath/onlinecourses2020/content/courses/2024-2025/topics-in-mathbio/index.md

 ### Lecture Schedule

 ### Remote Access
 Remote access will be via zoom.
-A combination of pre-pared slides and hand written notes will be used.
+A combination of prepared slides and hand written notes will be used.
 The hand written notes will be on a blackboard or tablet depending on room availability.
 The lecturer will distribute lecture notes online.